poni-henry/Automated-bleeping/README.md

 - VS Code

 ## How to use the software tool
-- Download the files in this
+- Download the files in this repository
 - Launch the GUI: Run the Python script that contains the GUI code.
 In command prompt navigate to folder containing the python script.
 Type python software_tool_for_swear_word_bleeping.py to lauch the  GUI.
 A window titled "Audio Recording" will appear.
 - Start Recording: Click on the "Start Recording" button.
 The GUI will display a message indicating that recording has started.
 Speak into the microphone while avoiding the use of the word "shit" (the sswear word being bleeped).